dropbox/dropbox-sdk-dotnet/README.md

 # Dropbox.NET

-A .NET SDK for integrating with the Dropbox API v2.
+A .NET SDK for integrating with the Dropbox API v2 (preview version).

 ## Setup